bpaquet/buildkit/README.md

 * `mode=min` (default): only export layers for the resulting image
 * `mode=max`: export all the layers of all intermediate steps.
 * `prefix`: global prefix to store / read files on s3.
 Default: empty
 * `name=buildkit`: name of the manifest to use (default `buildkit`).
-Multiple manifest name can be specified at the same time, separated by `;`.
-The standard use case is to use the git sha1 as name, and the branch name as duplicate, and load both in `import-cache`
+Multiple manifest names can be specified at the same time, separated by `;`.
+The standard use case is to use the git sha1 as name, and the branch name as duplicate, and load both with 2 `import-cache` commands.

 `--import-cache` options:
 * `type=s3`